-During the individuation process, I could hear an extensive spectrum of noise
+During the psychic experience, I could hear the extensive spectrum of noise that existed

-existed in the silence.
-The noise was somewhat meditative, but also disturbing since it was absolutely inevitable.
-It penetrated through my whole body, reminding me of conceiving the inner voice but as an abstract form of frequency.
-I focused on these noises as hard as I could to understand its way of communication and language.
+in "silence".
+The noise was somewhat meditative, but also very disturbing since it was absolutely inevitable.
+It penetrated through my whole body similar to the experience of conceiving the inner voice but in more abstract form as frequency.
+I feel that my paintings

 Walking God, 2020